Annotation Configuration

 In this example, the @TableField(whereStrategy = FieldStrategy.NOT_EMPTY)

-field in the WHERE clause only when it is not empty when generating the WHERE clause for update statements using whereEntity
+annotation tells MyBatis-Plus to include the nickname field in the WHERE clause only when it is not empty when generating update statements using whereEntity.

-If we perform the following update operation:
+If we execute the following update operation:

 User user = new User();user.setEmail("john.doe@example.com");